nosinovacao/name-registry-api/README.md

 ```

 ## Contributing
-We really appreciate your interest in contributing to NAME. 👍
+We really appreciate your interest in contributing to the NAME Registry API. 👍

 All we ask is that you follow some simple guidelines, so please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.